luxfhe/docs/fhenix/docs/devdocs/Writing Smart Contracts/Useful-Tips.md

 ## FHE.decrypt()

-The Fhenix implementation of Fully Homomorphic Encryption (FHE) intends to keep data encrypted throughout its entire lifecycle, while providing the capability to operate on the encrypted data.
+The luxfhe implementation of Fully Homomorphic Encryption (FHE) intends to keep data encrypted throughout its entire lifecycle, while providing the capability to operate on the encrypted data.
 However, eventually decrypting data (`FHE.decrypt`) is crucial in most use cases.

 Decrypting is a risky operation.
 You should always consider that a malicious node runner might have DMA (direct memory access) or any other way to read the process' memory.
 Always assume that a node runner can see what is the decrypted value while it is being executed (before it's committed to a block) and, for example, use it for MEV.